 You can apply for personal belongings cover under the university travel insurance but may wish to supplement this with your own cover.

-Many partners will require you to do online registraton towards the end of the summer.
-They will send you information about this - FOLLOW THE INSTRUCTIONS GIVEN!
+Many partners will require you to do online registration towards the end of the summer.
+They will send you information about this.

 We'll be emailing you reminders and messages so keep in touch!
 If you need help, if you don't hear from us for a while, if your contact details change or if you decide not to take part any more - let us know!